-\$UPDSEC_64W (Alpha and I64) Update Global Section File on Disk and Wait
+\$UPDSEC_64W (Alpha and Integrity servers) Update Global Section File on Disk and Wait

-On Alpha and I64 systems, writes all modified pages in an active private or global disk file section back into the section file on disk.
+On Alpha and Integrity server systems, writes all modified pages in an active private or global disk file section back into the section file on disk.
 Zero or more I/O requests are queued, based on the number of pages that have been modified.